andrew-t-williams/game-of-life/README.md

 # game-of-life
 An interactive visualization of Conway's Game of Life.

 Two dimentional grid of cells.
-Each cell has a state (0, 1), and each generation or frame has rules of how a cells states change.
+Each cell is either dead or alive, and each generation or frame has rules of how a cell's state changes.
 Evaluations are based on surrounding cells.

 ## Rules:
 * Any live cell with fewer than two live neighbours dies, as if by underpopulation.